genome/ptero-apis/shell-command-fork.md

     - hash
     - define logging parameters
         - where to go: files, syslog, etc.
+        - whether/how to transform data
+            - to JSON
-        - whether prepend lines with data (timestamps, etc.)
+            - prepend lines with data (timestamps, etc.)
-        - whether to transform data (e.g. to JSON)
 - `umask`
 - `user`
     - string